rustwasm/book/src/game-of-life/time-profiling.md

 This chapter introduces how to profile Web pages using Rust and WebAssembly where the goal is improving throughput or latency.

-> ⚡ Alaways make sure you are using a `--release` build when profiling!
-With
+> ⚡ Always make sure you are using a `--release` build when profiling!
+With our
-> our project template, that means using `npm run build-release` instead of `npm
+> project template, that means using `npm run build-release` instead of `npm run
-> run build-debug`.
+> build-debug`.

 ## Available Tools